T-K-233/RISC-V-Single-Cycle-CPU/README.md

 ## Terms and Conditions

-The software [Logisim-evoluion](https://github.com/reds-heig/logisim-evolution) is under [GNU GENERAL PUBLIC LICENSE](https://github.com/reds-heig/logisim-evolution/blob/master/LICENSE.md).
+The software [Logisim-evoluion](https://github.com/logisim-evolution/logisim-evolution) is released under the terms of the [GNU GENERAL PUBLIC LICENSE (GPL)](https://github.com/logisim-evolution/logisim-evolution/blob/master/LICENSE.md).
+For your convenience, the jar file is included in this repository in accordance with the redistribution guideline of the GPL-3.0 license agreement.

-This project is under GNU GENERAL PUBLIC LICENSE.
-Feel free to redistribute it and/or modify it under the terms of the GNU General Public License.
+This project is under MIT License.